natural/java2python/doc/intro.rst

 |j2py| reads the Java source files you give it and produces
 somewhat-roughly-equivalent Python source code.
 It tries to make the same decisions you would if you were porting the code manually.
-It can perform the translation faster and more accuratly than you could, because it's a dumb machine that does what its told and you're a smart person with lots of books you haven't read and a love of chocolate so sometimes you're easily distracted and make mistakes.
+It can perform the translation faster and more accurately than you could, because it's a dumb machine that does what its told and you're a smart person with lots of books you haven't read and a love of chocolate so sometimes you're easily distracted and make mistakes.
 Like me and